welbornprod/colr/README.md

 ```

 It will do fore, back, style, gradients, rainbows, justification,
+and translation.
-translation, and code stripping of input (as an argument or stdin).
+It can strip codes from text (as an argument or stdin), or explain the
+codes found in the text.

 [lolcat](https://github.com/busyloop/lolcat) emulation:
 ```